ivybarley/OpenEduAnalytics/packages/package_catalog/Learning_Analytics/README.md

 # Learning Analytics Package

-The OEA Learning Analytics Package contains a set of assets that provides a professor or school leader with insights on learners' engagement, academics, use of resources and well-being at a class or course level.
+**The OEA Learning Analytics Package provides assets to empower educators with insights to foster student well-being, drive student engagement and improve learning outcomes.**

 Data from apps on student digital engagement like Microsoft Education Insights and Microsoft Graph can be combined with other data sources for different Learning Analytics use cases.